 Cedarwood oil is very beneficial and shares multiple properties with cypress oil.
 For many applications, cedarwood and cypress oils can be substituted for each other; but each oil also has its own unique properties.

 Cedarwood oil can be used as an antiseborrheic, antiseptic, antispasmodic, astringent, diuretic, emmenegogue, expectorant, insecticidal, fungicidal, sedative, and tonic.

 Like cypress oil, cedarwood can be used to prevent cramps and relieve the pain of carpal tunnel syndrome.
 As an ingredient in toothpaste or mouthwash, it cleanses the mouth while tightening teeth in the gums.
+Make sure you consult a dentist, like this Dentist in Newmarket, before use.
 Rub cedarwood oil mixed with a carrier oil or lotion onto skin wounds to make them antiseptic or to help heal skin issues such as seborrheic eczema.